 - Bonuses.
 Occasionally, large or special orders will be tagged with a bonus of a few extra dollars.

-Be warned that this average can mask extreme highs and lows.
+How much you earn can vary significantly.
 If you’re dashing over a holiday weekend in a snowstorm, you could make bank thanks to sympathetic tippers and a lack of drivers on the road.
 If you’re working a shift at 3:30 on a sunny Tuesday, you may not make as much.

 It’s important to keep in mind that as an independent contractor, you are still on the hook for your gas, car insurance, maintenance and more.
 So while YouTube and TikTok are replete with dashers making hundreds of dollars a day, those numbers may not reflect the extra wear and tear on their car, the cost of gas, any additional equipment (like extra insulated bags or drink holders), tolls and other miscellaneous charges.